wix/stylable/_docs/references/tag-selectors.md

 ## Component element

 When the value of a stylesheet is [imported](./imports.md) with a **capital first letter**, it can be used as a component tag selector.
-The value can be the default or a named value from the imported stylesheet.

 CSS API:
 ```css